-There are a few criteria that must be decided before I will agree to be your Michigan drivers license restoration attorney.
+There are a few criteria that must be met before I can be your Michigan drivers license restoration attorney.
 When you call, I need to figure out your situation.
-Even before determining if you’re legally eligible to file a License Appeal, I need to know if you are Sober.
-You will also need to have been off of any Probation or Parole for a while, as well.
+Even before determining if you’re legally eligible to file a license appeal, I need to know if you are sober.
+You will also need to have been off of any probation or parole for a while, as well.

 I won't take a case while a person is still drinking.
-Beyond having a minimum period of Sobriety, a person must be committed to remaining Sober.
+Beyond having a minimum period of sobriety, a person must be committed to remaining sober.
 Sobriety is a non-negotiable first requirement for me to agree to be your Michigan drivers license reinstatement attorney, because it is the core issue of a license restoration or clearance case.

-Thus, the first step in my Office is to meet with you before you undergo The Substance Abuse Evaluation, in order to prepare you for it.
-Because this Evaluation is really the foundation of your Michigan license reinstatement case, we'll spend about 3 hours at our first meeting preparing for this critically important step.
-Legally speaking, the Evaluation must be both clinically and factually accurate, as well as favorable.
+Thus, the first step in my office is to meet with you before you undergo the substance abuse evaluation, in order to prepare you for it.
+Because this evaluation is really the foundation of your Michigan license reinstatement case, we'll spend about 3 hours at our first meeting preparing for this critically important step.
+Legally speaking, the evaluation must be both clinically and factually accurate, as well as favorable.
 This means it has to be "watertight."

-If you live outside of the Metro-Detroit area, we'll set it up so that you have your Evaluation completed at a local Clinic located a few blocks from my office.
-We'll schedule things so that you'll will meet with me first, then go directly from my Office to that Clinic, a few blocks away.
+If you live outside of the Metro-Detroit area, we'll set it up so that you have your evaluation completed at the local clinic I use, which is located a few blocks from my office.
+We'll schedule things so that you'll will meet with me first, then go directly from my place to the evaluator's, just short walk away.
 If you live in the Metro-Detroit area, you have a lot more flexibility as to when to have your substance abuse evaluation completed, meaning you don't have to do it the day you meet with me.
 For those who don't live anywhere nearby, then we make it a "one and done" deal.

-The Evaluators at this Clinic have the highest degree of integrity and skill, and, to top it all off, they charge less than most other places.
-I also have several other top-notch Evaluators that I can use, but the convenience and quality of this nearby Clinic makes it my first choice.
-They do a remarkably good job in providing the DAAD with an accurate and appropriately detailed evaluation.
+The main evaluator I use has the highest degree of integrity and skill, and, to top it all off, charges less than most other places.
+From time to time, I also use several other top-notch evaluators for various scheduling or location reasons , but the convenience and quality of the clinician near my office makes that my first choice.
+The final product is a remarkably good job that providing the AHS with an accurate and appropriately detailed evaluation.
 To make things even easier, they'll also take care of the required urinalysis when you're there.

-It takes about two weeks for the Evaluation to be completed.
-You'll tell the Evaluator to mail a copy to both you and to me.
+It takes about two weeks of so for the evaluation to be completed.
+You'll tell the evaluator to mail a copy to both you and to me.
 Once I receive it, I will carefully review it, and then double-check it again, to make sure that it's accurate, favorable, and “watertight.”
-I'll give the same treatment to the Letters of Support.
+I'll give the same level of attention to the letters of support, as well.

-When everything is ready, we’ll file it for you.
+When everything is ready, we’ll file your case.

-In about a month or so, we’ll receive notice of the date and time for your actual Michigan license restoration appeal hearing.
-I have all of my cases set for a live, in-person Hearing at the Livonia branch of the DAAD.
+It can take a few months before we receive notice of the date and time for your actual Michigan license restoration appeal hearing.
+I have all of my cases set for a live, in-person hearing at the Livonia branch of the AHS.
 I appear before each of the five hearing officers there regularly (I handle more than 150 license cases a year) so I know what is important to each of them.
-This is critical because it allows me to prepare you for exactly how the Hearing will be conducted by the specific Hearing Officer to whom it is assigned, and there are big differences in how that plays out in the real world.
+This is critical because it allows me to prepare you for exactly how your hearing will be conducted by the specific hearing officer to whom it is assigned, and there are big differences in how that plays out in the real world.

-In every case I file, I believe it is extremely important that I “prep” you the night before your actual Hearing.
+In every case I file, I believe it is extremely important that I “prep” you the night before your actual hearing.
 I usually do it after-hours so I can concentrate on your case without distraction.
-This “prep session” usually takes about an hour.
+This “prep session” usually takes about a half hour.
 We'll cover everything necessary to win the next day, but we won't be talking about witnesses.
 I never call witnesses.
-Witnesses are only a liability, and calling them is an amateur mistake.
+Witnesses are only a liability, and calling them is a first-class amateur mistake.
 I'll explain that in more detail when you come in.

-The next day, we'll go in for the Hearing, which will last less than an hour.
-We'll walk into the Hearing room ready to win.
+The next day, we'll go in for the hearing, which itself will last less than an hour.
+We'll walk into that hearing room ready to win.
 We will have prepared your case so that it’s a winner on paper.
-The Evaluation will be strong, favorable, and “watertight.”
-The Letters of Support will be relevant and helpful.
-We'll have the confidence of knowing that, above and beyond all of our preparations, we are going in to tell the truth about your Sobriety, and that counts for a lot.
-We'll leave the Hearing room knowing we did well.
+The evaluation will be strong, favorable, and “watertight.”
+The letters of support will be concise and helpful.
+We'll have the confidence of knowing that, above asd beyond all of our preparations, we are going in to tell the truth about your Sobriety, and that means everything.
+We'll leave that hearing room knowing we did well.
 Several weeks later, we'll receive your decision:

-As your Michigan drivers license attorney, that means I've helped someone get back what they've worked for, and deserve, along with another first-time win under my belt.
+As your Michigan drivers license attorney, that means I've helped someone get back what they've worked for, and deserve, along with another first-time win on my record.